Why Minimum Payments Keep You in Debt

 Why minimum payments keep you in debt: low principal reduction, rising interest share, and issuer formulas designed to extend payoff timelines for years.

 Minimum payments feel like compliance—you paid on time, so the account stays in good standing.
 But on credit cards, minimums are structurally aligned with lender revenue, not fast debt elimination.
 They cover interest first, chip away at principal slowly, and stretch timelines long enough that total interest often rivals or exceeds what you originally borrowed.
+If you have ever wondered why your balance barely moves despite years of on-time payments, the minimum payment formula is usually the answer—not a personal failing, but math working exactly as designed.

 The Minimum Payment Formula

 Issuers typically set minimums as the greater of a flat amount ($25–$35) or a percentage of balance (often 1%) plus monthly interest and fees.
 That design guarantees the account stays current while keeping principal reduction small when APR is high.
-On a $8,000 balance at 21% APR, a ~$200 minimum might send $140 to interest and only $60 to principal in early months.
+On an $8,000 balance at 21% APR, a ~$200 minimum might send $140 to interest and only $60 to principal in early months.

+The percentage component creates an illusion of progress: as your balance grows, the minimum rises, which feels like you are paying more aggressively.
+In reality, the increase tracks debt size, not a payoff schedule that eliminates debt in a reasonable timeframe.
 Understanding where your payment goes starts with how credit card interest works—daily accrual means interest rebuilds every billing cycle before principal gets attention.

 The Percentage Trap

 Because minimums scale with balance, they rise as debt grows—but not proportionally to what you need for a three- to five-year payoff.
 Borrowers interpret rising minimums as "paying more" while the debt-free date may still sit 15–20 years away on large balances.
+Credit card agreements are not written to optimize your timeline; they are written to satisfy regulatory requirements while preserving long revenue streams.

 Timeline Shock: Years, Not Months